nathancarlton/pygames/README.md

 # Meteor Madness
-# pygame
-# Asteroids
+# A pygame like Asteroids

-This Astroids-like game is my first PyGame experiment.
-I made it for my sons, who are 8 years old.
+My first PyGame experiment!
+Dedicated to my twin sons, who are 8 years old.

 The screen opens at 1500 wide and 1000 tall ... change these settings in line 10.